simgrid/simgrid/docs/source/platform_howtos.rst

 If your trace does not contain a LOOPAFTER line, then your profile is only executed once and not repetitively.

+Another possibility is to use the :cpp:func:`simgrid::s4u::Host::set_state_profile()` or :cpp:func:`simgrid::s4u::Link::set_state_profile()` functions.
+These functions take a profile, that can be an fixed profile exhaustively listing the events, or something else if you wish.

 .. _howto_multicore: